-Always remember to have plenty of supplies with you while you are driving through remote areas of Australia.
+Tip: Always remember to have plenty of supplies with you while you are driving through remote areas of Australia.
 You should carry lots of water with you.
 It is recommended to have a jerry can of fuel and a decent spare tyre as well.

 Spend some time on a sailing boat

 You don’t get sea-sick easily and your idea of a good time is watching marine wildlife and beautiful sunsets over the ocean?
 Why don’t you spend a few days or even weeks on a sailing boat?
 You will find places to go sailing all around Australia and especially the Whitsunday Islands are popular for it.
-And who knows, maybe you might even end up getting paid while you sail across the ocean.

 Grab a surfboard, go scuba diving or kayaking